🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Google does not take your schema at face value.
 It cross-references what your site declares against what independent sources say.
 For local businesses, NAP (Name, Address, Phone) is the baseline.
 For any brand entity, consistency needs to extend to founding date, industry classification, leadership, official URL, and company description — across every place your entity appears publicly.

 Go through every platform where your brand entity appears: Google Business Profile, Wikidata, Crunchbase, LinkedIn Company Page, Wikipedia if applicable, industry-specific directories and registries, review platforms, and press mentions.
-For each one, check your canonical name, website URL, founding date, industry classification, and description against your schema.
 Spreadsheet every discrepancy — even small ones like "Pvt.
-Ltd." versus "Private Limited," an old domain that still redirects, or founding years that differ between Crunchbase and your homepage — fragment entity signals in ways that are surprisingly hard to diagnose once they've accumulated.
+Ltd." versus "Private Limited," an old domain that still redirects, or founding years that differ between Crunchbase and your homepage.
+These fragment entity signals in ways that are surprisingly hard to diagnose once they've accumulated.

 When a credible industry publication writes about your brand using your exact canonical name, links to your official site, and describes what you do accurately — that is entity corroboration.
-The logic is different from traditional link building.
 You are looking for sources that are independently trusted in your knowledge domain: trade associations, government business registries, industry databases, professional bodies.
 The more domain-specific and authoritative the source, the stronger the corroboration value.

 Every sector has authoritative databases Google draws from when evaluating entities in that field.
 Technology companies get real verification value from Crunchbase, G2, and Capterra.
 Financial services firms need FCA or SEBI registration listings.
 Healthcare providers need entries in medical board registries.
 Professional services benefit from Chamber of Commerce membership.
 Getting into the right vertical databases multiplies entity signal strength in a way that generic directory listings cannot replicate.